 Financial plans shall be made with the aim of insuring that only necessary expenses shall be incurred in carrying out policies and programs approved by Council and that those expenses are consistent with the need to maintain a reasonable standard of performance.
 With respect to income, financial plans shall maximize income from all sources other than dues and shall support programs consistent with the basic objectives and professional standards of the APA.
 Membership dues shall be used essentially as a means for compensating for the difference between income and expenses resulting from Association programs.
 It shall be the goal to present a balanced budget annually (after consideration of the cash flow from building operations) and manage operations during the year to produce a positive operating margin over a rolling three-year period.

 210-2.2 To achieve these goals, the chief executive officer (CEO) shall be responsible for developing the Association's annual budgets to be submitted to Council for approval.
 These budgets shall be reviewed, modified, and approved first by the Finance Committee and then the Board of Directors prior to submission to Council.
-All other boards and committees shall contribute to the development of these budgets through its staff liaison.
+The strategic planning process should represent the avenue by which the Association’s priorities are set and new initiatives are approved.

 210-2.4 With respect to all budgets, the chief executive officer (CEO) shall strive to ensure that budgeted expenses are consistent with actual expenditures incurred and income realized during each budget year so that the budgeted "bottom line" is attained or improved upon.

-A special discretionary fund will be allocated for presidential initiatives and must be spent during the first two years of the three-year cycle of each president.
-Council shall be responsible for setting the discretionary fund limit.
-The specific allocation of these funds shall be approved in advance by the Board of Directors.
+210-2.5 Presidential discretionary funds.
+A fund will be allocated for presidential activities and should be spent during the first two years of the three-year cycle of each president.
+The Finance Committee shall regularly review and recommend changes to the fund limit.
+Council shall approve changes to the fund limit.
+The specific allocation of these funds, and any extension beyond the two years, shall be approved in advance by the Board of Directors.

 210-3.
 Organizational Financial Health